tortoise-tts-tools/tortoise-tts-guide/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+(The notebook now works after much tweaking.)

+On a free colab, generating the first stanza of The Raven by Edgar Allan Poe (9 seconds) took around 24 seconds.
+Not the fastest, but much better than before.

 Fill out all the forms (`text` is the text you want it to say)

 Select a GPU (in the menu, go to `Runtime` > `Change runtime type` > `Hardware accelerator`.
 Select `GPU`.
 Click `Save`.